ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export-import/_includes/file_structure.md

     └── empty_dir
 ```

-When you export directory `directory` with the nested table `table`, the system will create the following file structure:
+When you export a directory `directory` with the nested table `table`, the system will create the following file structure:

 ```
 └── directory